 On the basis of the gross income of both parents, the basic support obligation is shared.
-The non custodial parent's share determines what amount should be included in the child support order.
-The amount of visitation (parenting time) can also impact the amount of child support.
-It is expected that the parents should share the following expenses.
+The non-custodial parent's share determines the amount that should be included in the support order.
+The time spend in visitation (parenting time) can also impact the support amount.
+It is expected that the parents should share the following expenses:

 |